dgilland/hashfs/README.rst

     address = fs.put(some_content)

-    # Or if you'd like to save the file with an extension...
-    address = fs.put(some_content, '.txt')

     # The id of the file (i.e. the hexdigest of its contents).
     address.id

     # The absolute path where the file was saved.
     address.abspath

-    # The path relative to fs.root.
-    address.relpath

     # Whether the file previously existed.
     address.is_duplicate